Camellia: Benchmarking Cultural Biases in LLMs for Asian Languages: Constructing Camellia

-To evaluate whether LLMs can distinguish between entities associated with each Asian culture vs. those associated with Western cultures, \texttt{Camellia} provides 2,173 naturally-occurring masked contexts for entities derived from natural discussions by native speakers on X (formerly Twitter).
+To evaluate whether LLMs can distinguish between entities associated with each Asian culture vs. those associated with Western cultures, \texttt{Camellia} provides 2,173 masked contexts for entities derived from naturally-occurring discussions by native speakers on X (formerly Twitter).
+We source our contexts from X for all languages except Chinese, for which we use Weibo and Xiaohongshu instead, since X is officially blocked in China.
+The masked contexts in \texttt{Camellia} are split into the following three types as summarized in Table~\ref{tab:contexts-stats-detailed}:

-Following CAMeL \cite{naous2024having}, we collected short contexts that are uniquely suited for the entities associated with each Asian culture, enabling us to assess LLM cultural adaptation.
-We also collected neutral contexts where entities from any culture were appropriate, helping determine the default inclinations of models in the absence of clear cultural cues.
-Additionally, we constructed longer contexts that reference entities more implicitly, presenting a challenging setup for testing models at entity identification in an extractive QA format.
-Accordingly, the masked contexts in \texttt{Camellia} are split into three types: \textbf{(1)} culturally-grounded (\texttt{Camellia-Grounded}), \textbf{(2)} culturally-neutral (\texttt{Camellia-Neutral}), and \textbf{(3)} extractive QA contexts (\texttt{Camellia-QA}).
+$\bullet$ \texttt{Camellia-Grounded}: contexts that are uniquely suited for entities associated with each Asian culture, enabling us to assess cultural adaptation (e.g., \begin{CJK}{UTF8}{mj}한국가면 무조건 마셔야겠다 [MASK]\end{CJK} - \textit{When I go to Korea, I absolutely have to try [MASK]}). \\ $\bullet$ \texttt{Camellia-Neutral}: neutral contexts where entities from any culture are appropriate, helping determine the default inclinations of models in the absence of cultural cues (e.g., \begin{CJK}{UTF8}{mj}오늘 무조건 먹는다 [MASK]\end{CJK} - \textit{I'm definitely eating [MASK] today}). \\ $\bullet$ \texttt{Camellia-QA}: paragraph-long contexts that reference entities implicitly, presenting a challenging setup for testing models at entity identification in an extractive QA format.

-\paragraph{Contexts for Evaluating Cultural Adaptation.} To construct \texttt{Camellia-Grounded}, we searched X using two types of search queries: randomly sampled Asian entities (e.g., [Indian entity], [Japanese entity]), and manually designed patterns that mention a culturally-relevant entity (e.g., the [Chinese] city of, the [Indian] dish, etc.).
-We then manually inspected the retrieved tweets to identify ones that provide suitable cultural contexts.
+\paragraph{Contexts for Evaluating Cultural Adaptation.} To construct \texttt{Camellia-Grounded}, we searched using two types of search queries: randomly sampled Asian entities (e.g., [Korean entity], [Indian entity], etc.), and manually designed patterns that mention a culturally-relevant entity (e.g., the [Korean] city of, the [Indian] dish, etc.).
+We then manually inspected the retrieved tweets to identify ones that provide contexts where only an entity associated with the respective Asian culture can be placed.
 From these, we constructed our masked contexts by replacing the entity mentioned in the tweet with a \texttt{[MASK]} token.
-Similarly, to construct neutral contexts (\texttt{Camellia-Neutral}), we identified tweets where entities from any culture would be appropriate as \texttt{[MASK]}.
-Further, we annotated each context with one of three sentiment labels: \textit{positive}, \textit{negative}, or \textit{neutral}.
-This helps evaluate whether substituting the \texttt{[MASK]} token with the respective Asian or Western entities changes the sentiment predicted by LLMs (\S\ref{subsec:sentiment-association}).
+Similarly, to construct the culturally-neutral contexts of \texttt{Camellia-Neutral}, we identified tweets where entities from any culture would be appropriate as \texttt{[MASK]}.